supersjellie/openhab-itho-fan/README.md

 2. Remove default code
 3. Copy and past the yaml in the widget code of this project and save

+## Refresh Rule installation
+openHAB doesn't update loaded charts (even when in popups).
+The trick is to add a key to the f7-chart dependend on a periodically changing item.
+Since the popop shows a day chart every hour is more  than enough.
+You might already have encountered this challenge.
+So there's two options:
+1. If you already have such an item.
+Look in the chart yaml for the key: = "fan" + items.timertick_hour.state and replace it with your item.
+2. If this is the first time you need this
+	* Create a new rule
+	* Give it a name and label (I used timertick for both, but it doesn't matter what you choose)
+	* Save it
+	* Now change from the GUI config to the code tab
+	* Replace code with the timertick_rule yaml in folder rules
+	* save it
+	* run it (this will create the 'timertick_hour' item and initialize it.

+## Automating Ventilation Rule installation (optional)
+Optional, if you want no automatic change to ventilation settings you can skip this.
+This will (also) result in somewhat delay when using widget buttons
+1. Create a new rule
+2. Give it a name and label (I used timertick for both, but it doesn't matter what you choose)
+3. Save it
+4. Now change from the GUI config to the code tab
+5. Replace code with the fan_rule yaml in folder rules
+6. save it

 ## Widget usage/configuration
 1. Add a new widget to your dashboard/page
 2. Set the props and save